fishnchipper/line-firebase-light/README.md

 ## URI of RESTful API

-The URI of User-defined RESTful APIs is :
+The URI of user-defined RESTful APIs is :
 - `https://localhost:65000/api` + route path for an API

 For example, the URI of an API with `path1/v1/abc` path will be